teodorlu/hotload/README.md

 `hotload` is simple:

 - No dependencies other than Python 2/3.
-- Small: at ~200 lines, you can read it in a few minutes.
+- Small: at ~200 lines, you can read the whole source.

 ## Quick start with CLI (Linux / Mac)